Contact Us (310) 553-1222

 Paying attention to details is critical for employers when dealing with employment law affairs, including wage garnishments.
 This is why you must immediately review the document once you receive a wage garnishment order.

-Reach through to understand the specifics of the debt, the amount to be garnished, and the deadlines attached to the wage garnishment process.
+Reach out to understand the specifics of the debt, the amount to be garnished, and the deadlines attached to the wage garnishment process.
 Once you understand everything, you must act quickly and start deducting from the employee’s pay by the next payment cycle.

-Once you’ve understood the document and are satisfied with the terms including informing your employee, you then need to calculate the employee’s disposable earnings.
-You would do so by subtracting the legally required deductions like local taxes, social security, etc. from their gross earnings.
+Once you’ve understood the document and are satisfied with the terms, including informing your employee, you then need to calculate the employee’s disposable earnings.
+You would do so by subtracting the legally required deductions, like local taxes, social security, etc., from their gross earnings.
 Garnishment should only be removed from disposable earnings.
+If the employee has multiple wage garnishment orders, prioritize them according to the applicable federal laws.
+For example, child support orders usually have priority over other types of debt.

 Then, you need to adjust your payroll system to withhold the calculated garnished amount from the employee’s paycheck.
 You must ensure that this processing is done promptly for each pay period during the duration of the wage garnishment.